Cordobo/angularx-qrcode/projects/angularx-qrcode/README.md

 ### Create a QR Code from a variable in your controller

-In addition to our `<qrcode>`-directive in `example.html`, lets add two lines of code to our controller `example.ts`.
+In addition to our `<qrcode>`-directive in `app.component.html`, lets add two lines of code to our controller `app.component.ts`.

 ```
-// File: example.ts
+// File: app.component.ts
 export class QRCodeComponent {
   public myAngularxQrCode: string = null;
   constructor () {